openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 :ref:`Preparing Learners for Proctored Exams`.

-.. note:: Course staff should familiarize themselves with edX's :ref:`Online Proctoring Rules <Online Proctoring Rules>`.
-If a particular exam in your course has a different exam policy than the standard rules, contact your edX Program Manager.
-It is important that the rules for your exam, if different from the standard rules, are communicated to the proctored exam reviewers so that learners are not unknowingly failed for using an item (for example, a calculator or a specific reference book) that you have allowed in your exam, but that is listed as forbidden in the proctoring rules.
+.. note:: Course staff should familiarize themselves with edX's :ref:`Online Proctoring Rules <Online Proctoring Rules>`, which reflect our proctoring software partner's "Closed Book Exam" rules.
+These strict rules prohibit learners from using any tools during the exam, including pencil and paper,calculators, or reference books.

+   If a particular exam in your course has a less stringent exam policy, or if you want to allow a particular tool (for example, a calculator or pencil and paper), contact your edX Program Manager.
+It is important that the rules for your exam, if different from the "Closed Book" rules, are communicated to the proctored exam reviewers so that learners are not unknowingly failed for using an item that you have allowed in your exam, but that is listed as forbidden in the proctoring rules.

 .. _Proctored Exam Session Results: